RaulPL/raulpl.github.io/about/index.md

-My name is Raúl Peralta Lozada, I am Python developer and a data scientist based in Mexico City.
+My name is Raúl Peralta Lozada, I'm data scientist and a Python developer based in Mexico City.
 Most of my interests are around the following topics:

 * Data visualization

 * Bayesian statistics

 * Causal inference

 * Optimization

 You can also find me in these other places: